-City Office's are currently closed to the public.
-If you are needing to submit an application you can drop it off along with your building plans to: Mail Depot Business Center, 2228 Patterson Rd. #205, Riverbank CA 95367.
+City Offices are open to the public.
+If you are needing to submit an application you may do so in person at our physical address or you may drop it off, along with your building plans, to: Mail Depot Business Center, 2228 Patterson Rd. #205, Riverbank CA 95367.
 If you have any questions on this process you can email Janet Smallen at email@example.com

 The City's Building Division is responsible for the enforcement of codes, laws, ordinances and regulations pertaining to commercial and residential building constructions and remodeling within the city.